wilrodriguez-projects/wilrodriguez-projects/README.md

 • Coordinating large-scale disconnects and facility shutdowns
 • Vendor management and cross-team operational coordination
 • Operational dashboards and automation for infrastructure programs
-• Hands-on labs to strengthen IT troubleshooting and system administration skills

 ---